What is a debit card?

 What to do if something goes wrong

-If you lose your card or see a suspicious transaction in your account:
+If you see a suspicious transaction in your account, or if your card is lost or stolen:

 • Block your card immediately in the NAB app or Internet Banking.
 Learn how to block your card on your iPhone or Android phoneTM